JTL66/project/README.md

 I choose some very typical players meanwhile they're my favorite NBA players.
 Then I plot the variables to visualize their shot details.

-# 2.1.
+- 2.1
-# use use seaborn function to plot players' shot details with LOC_X and LOC_Y two variables to see specific players' shot area details
+I use the seaborn function to plot players' shot details with LOC_X and LOC_Y two variables to see specific players' shot types.

-# 2.2
+- 2.2
-# draw the basketball court
+First I draw the basketball court.
+Then use matplotlib function to plot the bball_court.

-# 2.3
+- 2.3
-# use the request command to get players' photos from the given url
+Use the request command to get players' photos from the given url.

-# 3
+- 3
-# use joint shot to colormap the players' shot details
-# I've created two joint shot charts to show the frequenctly shooting area and field goals of Curry and Giannis.
-It's easily to tell from the plots that they are two very distinctive players.
+Use joint shot to colormap the players' shot details I've created two joint shot charts to show the frequenctly shooting area and field goals of Curry and Giannis.
+It's very easy to tell from the plots that they are two very distinctive players.